flying-spagetti/Klu-attendance-calculator-/README.md

 ## About the Project

 The **KLU Attendance Calculator** is a web application designed to help students of KLU (Koneru Lakshmaiah University) accurately calculate their attendance percentage.
-With its user-friendly interface, students can easily track their attendance for lectures, tutorials, practicals, and seminars, ensuring they meet the university's attendance requirements.
+With its user-friendly interface, students can easily track their attendance for lectures, tutorials, practicals, and skill sessions, ensuring they meet the university's attendance requirements.

 ## Features